The eROSITA Final Equatorial Depth Survey (eFEDS): X-ray emission around star-forming and quiescent galaxies at $0.05<z<0.3$: Results

 where $BG$ is the background level estimated as in Sect. \ref{subsec:randoms}.
-For each sample, the measured luminosity is reported for two apertures: 80 and 300 kpc, in the Tables \ref{tab:LX:80kpc:M1} (for mask M1) and \ref{tab:LX:80kpc:M3} (for mask M3).
+For each sample, the measured luminosity is reported for two apertures: 80 and 300 kpc in Tables \ref{tab:LX:80kpc:M1} (for mask M1) and \ref{tab:LX:80kpc:M3} (for mask M3).

-The expected total (or radially-integrated) XRB luminosity for the ALL\_M10.7 sample is 1.1$\times10^{40}$ erg s$^{-1}$.
-For the M1 (M3) mask, the luminosity measured in the inner 80 kpc is 2.8$\pm0.5 \times10^{40}$ (8.8$\pm0.7 \times10^{40}$) erg s$^{-1}$; therefore, the observed luminosity cannot solely come from XRB.
+The expected total (or radially integrated) XRB luminosity for the ALL\_M10.7 sample is 1.1$\times10^{40}$ erg s$^{-1}$.
+For the M1 (M3) mask, the luminosity measured in the inner 80 kpc is 2.8$\pm0.5 \times10^{40}$ (8.8$\pm0.7 \times10^{40}$) erg s$^{-1}$; therefore, the observed luminosity cannot come from XRBs alone.

-The complete stack being constituted of a varied mix of different galaxies, linking the detection to underlying physical processes is complex.
-To further interpret the link between the detected emission and its possible sources (hot gas, XRB, faint AGN) we split the GAMA sample according to physical properties of the galaxies, as we describe in the following sections.
+With the complete stack being constituted of a varied mix of different galaxies, linking the detection to underlying physical processes is complex.
+To further interpret the link between the detected emission and its possible sources (hot gas, XRBs, faint AGN), we split the GAMA sample according to the physical properties of the galaxies, as we describe in the following sections.